 2. Border Collie

 Border Collies are first-class labor canines.
 Interestingly, Collies are the rarest naturally-bred merle breed and are characterized by black and white splotches.
 Border Collies have a smooth or rough coat.
-Adults weigh 30-55 pounds and are 20 inches tall on average.
+Adults weigh 30 to 55 pounds and are 20 inches tall on average.

 3. Smooth Collie